 Kurdish.
 The Kurdish language is written in several different orthographies, which use either the Latin, Cyrillic, or Arabic scripts.
 When written using the Arabic script, Kurdish uses a number of extended Arabic letters, for an alphabet known as Soraní.
-Some of those extensions are shared with Persian, Urdu, or other languages: for example, U+06C6 ARABIC LETTER OE, which represents the Kurdish vowel [0].
+Some of those extensions are shared with Persian, Urdu, or other languages: for example, U+06C6 ARABIC LETTER OE, which represents the Kurdish vowel [o].
 Soraní also makes other unusual adaptations of the Arabic script, including the use of a digraph waw+waw to represent the long Kurdish vowel [u:].
 That digraph is represented by a sequence of two characters, .

-Among the extended Arabic characters used exclusively for Soraní are U+0695 ARABIC LET-TER REH WITH SMALL V BELOW (for the Kurdish flap r) and U+06B5 ARABIC LETTER LAM WITH SMALL V (for the Kurdish velarized l).
+Among the extended Arabic characters used exclusively for Soraní are U+0695 arabic letter reh with small v below (for the Kurdish $flap\ r$) and U+06B5 arabic letter lam with small v (for the Kurdish $velarized\ l$).

-The Unicode Standard also includes several extended Arabic characters whose origin was to represent dialectal or other poorly attested alternative forms of the Soraní alphabet extensions.
+The Arabic block also includes several extended Arabic characters whose origin was to represent dialectal or other poorly attested alternative forms of the Soraní alphabet extensions.
 U+0692 ARABIC LETTER REH WITH SMALL v is a dialectal variant of U+0695 which places the small v diacritic above the letter rather than below it.
 U+0694 is another variant of U+0695.
 U+06B6 and U+06B7 are poorly attested variants of U+06B5, and U+06CA is a poorly attested variant of U+06C6.
 None of these alternative forms is required (or desired) for a regular implementation of the Kurdish Soraní orthography.